Adnan4456/NoteBook/README.md

-#### NoteBook

-### Note Creation:
-Users can create new notes, enabling them to capture and organize their thoughts or information efficiently.

-### Sorting Options:
-Implemented sorting functionality, allowing users to arrange their notes based on various criteria such as date, title, and color.
-This enhances the user's ability to manage and find specific notes easily.

-### Note Editing:
-Enabled users to edit existing notes, providing the flexibility to update or modify the content as needed.

-### Note Deletion:
-Implemented the ability for users to delete notes, facilitating the decluttering of the app and allowing users to manage their content effectively.

-### Undo Feature with Snackbar:
-Integrated an undo feature that appears in a Snackbar after a note deletion.
-This allows users to quickly undo their deletion action, preventing accidental data loss and providing a safety net for users.

-### Firebase Auth
-Login and Sign up and Forget password  with Firebase Auth.

-### Clean Architecture:
-Implemented Clean Architecture principles to separate concerns and maintain a clear separation of business logic, presentation, and data layers.
-This promotes maintainability, testability, and scalability of the application.

-### MVVM (Model-View-ViewModel) Design Pattern:
-Adopted the MVVM design pattern to organize and structure the application, facilitating the separation of UI logic from business logic and promoting a more modular and maintainable codebase.

-### Room database
-Implementd Room database to store Notes locally.

-### UI State Handling in ViewModel:
-Managed UI state efficiently by utilizing ViewModels to handle the presentation logic, ensuring a seamless and reactive user experience.

-### Hilt for Dependency Injection:
-Incorporated Hilt, a dependency injection library for Android, to simplify and streamline dependency management.
-This ensures a more modular and maintainable codebase, promoting testability and scalability.

 ### Multi-Screen Size Support:
 Designed the app to dynamically adapt to various screen sizes, providing a consistent user experience across different Android devices.